ubports/click/doc/file-format.rst

 following Debian version numbering rules.
 See deb-version(5) for full details.

-For future expansion (e.g. applications that require multiple frameworks), the syntax of "framework" is formally that of a Debian dependency relationship field.
+The syntax of "framework" is formally that of a Debian dependency relationship field.
 Currently, only a simple name is permitted, e.g.
-"framework": "ubuntu-sdk-13.10".
+"framework": "ubuntu-sdk-13.10", or a list of simple names all of which must be satisfied, e.g. "framework": "ubuntu-sdk-14.04-qml, ubuntu-sdk-14.04-webapps"; version relationships and alternative dependencies are not currently allowed.

 The manifest may contain arbitrary additional optional keys; new optional keys may be defined without changing the version number of this